wiesty/MMM-CoupleDays/README.md

 },
 ```

 The module allows you to customize the names of the partners, the starting date, and the transition duration for smooth animations.
-It automatically calculates the elapsed time and updates the display every second.
+It automatically calculates the elapsed time and updates the display every second to ensure accurate time tracking.

 The module supports different styles of displaying the time, which transition in a loop with a configurable duration.
 The styles include showing only the number of days, the number of weeks, the number of months, or a combination of years, months, weeks, and days.